FAQ(s)

 Any student attending on a part-time or full-time basis is expected to abide by the rules and regulations set forth by the university and is subject to disciplinary action if warranted.
 This also may include a student who is not currently enrolled but is maintaining their enrollment status with the university (e.g. summer break, winter break, leave of absence, etc.).
 The Student Code of Conduct applies to both students living on and off campus.

-• Where can I find a listing of KU's conduct policies and procedures?
+• Where can I find a listing of KU's student conduct policies?

-The KU student handbook (Chapter 2), The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct.
-The Student Conduct website also has a listing of policies and procedures that may be helpful.
+The Kutztown University student handbook, The Key, contains important documents outlining the university's behavioral expectations and student conduct process, including the Student Code of Conduct, Sexual Misconduct Policy, Hazing Policy, and the Good Samaritan Policy.
+The Student Conduct website also has a listing of policies and procedures that may be helpful reference.

 • Is it mandatory for me to have witnesses at the hearing?

-No. Witnesses are not mandatory although they are recommended (if applicable) to help legitimize and bolster your case.
-The purpose of calling and questioning witnesses is to find the truth of the case, clarify testimony contained in an incident report and support your position.
+No. Witnesses are not mandatory although they are recommended if applicable to the situation to help corroborate facts needed to support a case.
+The purpose of calling and questioning witnesses is to find the truth of the matter, clarify testimony related to an allegation, and support your position.

-The University Conduct Board (UCB) is typically a three-person panel consisting of one student, one faculty, and one staff representative.
-The UCB convenes to formally adjudicate cases at the request of a student and for cases where a suspension or dismissal may be issued as a possible outcome.
+The University Conduct Board (UCB) is typically a three-person panel consisting of student, faculty, and staff representatives.
+The UCB convenes to to hear cases where a suspension or dismissal may be issued as a possible outcome.

 • Is there anyone available to assist me with preparing for a conduct hearing?